 The aim in the group is to encourage participation in the art of gliding and it doesn’t matter what it is you are flying, just enjoy yourself, try to improve and join in the competitions when we run them.

-In 2025 there will be three gliding competition days each month.
+In 2025 there will be three gliding competition days each month and one general flying day.
 See the calendar here: Gliding Calendar 2025

-1. The midweek competitions will take place at 13:00 every second Thursday at Coombes, with electric thermal soarers of up to 2.5m span.
+- The midweek competitions will take place twice a month at 13:00 on Thursday at Coombes, with electrically launched thermal soarers of up to 2.5m span.
 Target time is 10 minutes, with extra points for spot landing accuracy.
-A combined 150m height limiter and 30 second motor timer must be fitted to the model.
 The current rules may be found here: EGlider Rules

 Slope soaring has been popular in the club and we are lucky to have so many locations on our doorstep.
 The Slopehunter website is a very good source for finding slopes throughout the UK but particularly so for Sussex and the South of England.
 Our main local slopes on the South Downs are: